PaperMC/PaperDocs/source/about/structure.rst

 version, Paperclip will not re-download the vanilla jar, it'll simply re-patch it and start up.

-If there is a Minecraft version change (like 1.9 to 1.10), only then will Paperclip re-download the vanilla Minecraft jar.
+If there is a Minecraft version change (like 1.9 to 1.10 or 1.16.1 to 1.16.2), only then will Paperclip re-download the vanilla Minecraft jar.